aflemm/curlbook-website/content/_index.md

 A flat $200/year subscription gives you full access to everything CurlBook offers.

 The app is free to download, and one game can be created as a trial without any commitment or signup.
-Even without a subscription you can *always* view previously generated data.
+I will never hold your data hostage; even without a subscription you can *always* view previously generated data.

-## Supported Devices

-CurlBook is compatible with any iPad running iOS 18.0 or later
+## Just the Beginning

+CurlBook is a modern platform that can grow and scale for years to come.
+I'm really excited to share the journey with you.

+Please [contact me]({{< ref "about" >}}) if you have questions, suggestions, or comments.